pezipink/asi64/README.md

 Asi64 knows about the 6502 instruction set and is able to tell you useful information about your code, such as how many cycles each instruction takes, which processor flags they might affect, and how much space the block occupies.

-Simply wrap any code you are interesting in seeing metrics about between `?=` and `=?`.
+Simply wrap any code you are interestied in seeing metrics about between `?=` and `=?`.
 When you assemble, everything will proceed as normal, but you will also see the information about your code blocks in the output window.

 ```asm
 ?= ;begin diagnostics